lucacodorean/hackathon-2025/README.md

 - Log out.
 - --
 - Expenses with their entire requirements as follows:
   - Expenses list, including custom pagination and a user-friendly option to navigate through the pages.
   - Expenses-creation process as requested in the business requirements document.
   - Expenses-edit process as requested in the business requirements document.
   - Expenses-deletion process with the flash message placed.
 To be noted that no external package has been used so the actual version may be improved.
   - Expenses mass import using the csv files accompanied by the flash messages.
 - --
 - Dashboard requirements including alerts, and the monthly expenses summary.
-- Categories information is stored in the .env.
-An example of the implementation is presented in .env.example.
+- Categories information is stored in the ``.env``.
+An example of the implementation is presented in ``.env.example``.
 - --
 - Extra requirements that were implemented are:
   - Prepared statements, checks for the user not being able to operate over another user's expenses.